Searching for emergent spacetime in spin glasses: Acknowledgments

 \section{Acknowledgments}

 We thank Elliott Gesteau, Zhuo-Yu Xian, Eric Anschuetz and Alexander Jahn for fruitful discussions and comments on the draft.
 We thank Ben Karlsberg for his collaboration during the initial stages of this project.
 We thank Felix Haehl for communication on their implementation of the numerical procedure.
+We gratefully acknowledge computing time on the HPC clusters at the physics department of FU Berlin.
 This work has been supported by the Einstein Research Unit on Quantum Devices and Berlin Quantum.